leios/gpu-handbook/src/content/intro.md

 My ultimate goal with this book is to provide a "quick-start" guide for those wanting to learn how to get started with GPU computing.
 That means that I intend to cover a number of core ideas and concepts that are necessary to consider when trying to achieve good performance on the GPU as well as key applications that I find interesting and useful for a diverse background of research fields.
-To do this, I have (more or less) structured this book around interesting, key examples intended to demonstrate the lessons learned.
+To do this, I have (more or less) structured this book around interesting, key examples intended to demonstrate the lessons I would like to teach.
 There will certainly be areas I miss, but I hope the areas I get to will be generally useful for the most possible people.

 !!! note "Reviewer Notice"